Let's finish May with a bang.

 I. Know what you want to accomplish and avoid in retirement.

 Prudent retirement income planning begins with identifying and implementing the actions necessary to support the goals while protecting against risks that stand in the way of those goals.
-Undertaking the right actions consistently before and in retirement are crucial to your golden years.
+Undertaking the right actions consistently before and in retirement is crucial to your golden years.

 Examples of things you may want to accomplish in retirement: